 Option 1: Ride to the island using the well-signed Great Lakes Waterfront Trail and stay overnight on St. Joseph Island.
 This is an easy two- or three-day getaway for experienced cyclists.
 Take the Waterfront Trail to MacLennan Road and then travel south, then head east on Hardwood Drive to Hwy 548 which you’ll take south onto the island.

 Option 2: Drive to Richards Landing, or a starting point of your choice, and ride the island in one or two days, leisurely entering a world of your own.
 This is an excellent choice for beginners wishing to enjoy the island’s rural charm and shoreline landscapes.

 Plan your trip

-- St. Joseph Island offers a variety of accommodation choices including Stonefield House B&B, lakeside Maria’s Cabins, Hilton Beach Inn and Island Bar & Grill and The Clansmen Motel.
+- St. Joseph Island offers a variety of accommodation choices including Stonefield House B&B, lakeside Maria’s Cabins and Hilton Beach Inn and Island Bar & Grill.